mutantmonkey/alpine-appvm/README.md

 may be added in the future.

-## Getting Started
+## Getting Started (QEMU without libvirt)

-The following instructions assume your host machine is running Arch Linux.
+The following instructions assume your host machine is running Arch Linux and that you wish to run QEMU without using libvirt.
 Support for other distributions may be added in the future.

 Download and install the basic prerequisites:
 ~~~
-$ sudo pacman -S spice qemu python2 sshpass
+$ sudo pacman -S ansible spice qemu python2 sshpass
 ~~~

 Add a record for "appvm-browser" to the end of your "~/.ssh/config" file